HOME • SEARCH • EMAIL • ABOUT

 · Decoction of fresh leaves used as gargle for toothaches.

-· Pounded leaves used for cuts, ulcers and swelling.
+· Pounded leaves used as antiseptic for cuts, ulcers and swelling.

 · Decoction of leaves and fruits used for wounds.